-Exeter Historic Building Trust (EHBT) exists to preserve for the benefit of the people of Exeter buildings and other structures in and around the city of particular beauty or of historic or architectural merit.
+Exeter Historic Building Trust (EHBT) exists to preserve for the benefit of the people of Exeter and the nation buildings and other structures in and around the city of particular beauty or of historic or architectural merit.

 EHBT was founded in 1996 to rescue the former refectory wing of the 11th century Benedictine monastery of St Nicholas Priory.

-For more about events at St Nicholas Priory and to subscribe to our mailing list visit www.nicholaspriory.com
+For more about St Nicholas Priory and to subscribe to our mailing list visit www.nicholaspriory.com